We are often faced with the issue of the opposing party hiding or suppressing their true income or ability to earn in domestic cases.

 Is it Difficult to Find Suppressed Income?

 In many cases it is surprisingly easy to demonstrate expenditures above and beyond income.
 You can also use evidence of an individual working with no record of payment.
-There are various other methods attorneys employ as well including the use of private investigators.
+There are various other methods attorneys, private investigators, and forensic accountants employ.